PARTXXK/Experimental_2/README.md

 # Experiments - 2

 ### This is the second part of my Experimental series.
 These projects have a bit serious javascript coding rather than colourful stuff, including use of APIs.
-But, there still might be some interesting stuff. :wink:
+But, there still might be some fun stuff. :wink:

 #### Links for all projects are below: